0zean/shark-bot/README.md

 - Soundcloud links
 - Discord CDN links & File uploads
 - Dynamic embeded messages
-- Auto disconnect after 10 mins of inactivity or empty voice channel
+- Auto disconnect after 10 mins of inactivity or if empty voice channel

 ## ⌨️ Commands
 - `/play` (search): Plays a YouTube, Soundcloud, or CDN link, OR searches for a YouTube video by title.